 Suckering plants naturally send out roots underground called rhizomes.
-These nutrient rich rhizomes send up news clones of the plants nearby and create a colony.
+These nutrient-rich rhizomes send up new clones of the plants nearby and create a colony.

-- First, locate your mother plant, loot around to see new shoots.
+- First, locate your mother plant, and look around to see new shoots.

 - Once you find the shoots, use a spade and dig them out.
 You’ll notice a big root coming from the mother plant, that’s the rhizome.

-- Take out the shoot from the ground, and cut off some of the rhizome out with it.
+- Take out the shoot from the ground, and cut off some of the rhizomes out with it.
 There’s some precious energy in there.